 Deferred tax assets are reduced by a valuation allowance when, in the opinion of management, it is more likely than not that some portion or all of the deferred tax assets will not be realized.
-We consider positive and negative evidence when determining whether a portion or all of our deferred tax assets will more likely than not be realized.
-This assessment considers, among other matters, the nature, frequency and severity of current and cumulative losses, forecasts of future profitability, the duration of statutory carry-forward periods, our experience with tax attributes expiring unused, and our tax planning strategies.
-The ultimate realization of deferred tax assets is dependent upon our ability to generate sufficient future taxable income within the carry-forward periods provided for in the tax law and during the periods in which the temporary differences become deductible.
-When assessing the realization of deferred tax assets, we have considered possible sources of taxable income including (i) future reversals of existing taxable temporary differences, (ii) future taxable income exclusive of reversing temporary differences and carry-forwards, (iii) future taxable income arising from implementing tax planning strategies, and (iv) specific known trend of profits expected to be reflected within the industry.
+SunCar considers positive and negative evidence when determining whether a portion or all of its deferred tax assets will more likely than not be realized.
+This assessment considers, among other matters, the nature, frequency and severity of current and cumulative losses, forecasts of future profitability, the duration of statutory carry-forward periods, its experience with tax attributes expiring unused, and its tax planning strategies.
+The ultimate realization of deferred tax assets is dependent upon its ability to generate sufficient future taxable income within the carry-forward periods provided for in the tax law and during the periods in which the temporary differences become deductible.
+When assessing the realization of deferred tax assets, SunCar has considered possible sources of taxable income including (i) future reversals of existing taxable temporary differences, (ii) future taxable income exclusive of reversing temporary differences and carry-forwards, (iii) future taxable income arising from implementing tax planning strategies, and (iv) specific known trend of profits expected to be reflected within the industry.

-For the years ended December 31, 2021, 2022 and 2023, We recognized valuation allowance of deferred tax assets of US\$0.2 million, US\$5.4 million and US\$4.5 million, respectively.
-A 10% increase in our valuation allowance of deferred tax assets would have decreased our net income, or increase its net loss from continuing operations by nil, 5%, and 3% respectively, for the years ended December 31, 2021, 2022 and 2023.
+For the years ended December 31, 2020, 2021 and 2022, SunCar recognized valuation allowance of deferred tax assets of US\$1.4 million, US\$0.2 million and US\$5.4 million, respectively.
+A 10% increase in its valuation allowance of deferred tax assets would have decreased its net income, or increase its net loss from continuing operations by 2%, nil, and 5% respectively, for the years ended December 31, 2020, 2021 and 2022.